The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 The configuration properties listed here allow you to override such defaults, and customize and tune various aspects.

 Hibernate Reactive uses the same properties you would use for Hibernate ORM.
-You will notice that some properties contain jdbc in the name but there is not JDBC in Hibernate Reactive, these are simply legacy property names.
+You will notice that some properties contain jdbc in the name but there is no JDBC in Hibernate Reactive, these are simply legacy property names.

 Configuration property fixed at build time - All other configuration properties are overridable at runtime